 The Invermere Companion Animal Network (ICAN) was founded in May 2007.
-We began as an all volunteer run local network and continued to be staffed solely by volunteers until September 2017, at which time we hired a part-time Office Assistant.
+We began as an all volunteer run local network and continued to be staffed solely by volunteers until September 2017, at which time we hired a part-time office/facilities assistant.

 ICAN has grown to become a trusted and well-known animal rescue society that takes in a variety of local companion animals and adopts them to loving homes.
 On average, we take in a minimum of 125 animals a year and assist with their care.
 We also promote and manage our Trap, Neuter, Return (TNR) program in conjunction with our rescue and shelter services.
 All animals that come into ICAN’s care receive any required veterinary attention, are fed quality food, and are given shelter, love and time to heal at their own pace.
 ICAN spays or neuters all animals (except birds) before adopting them out.
 We do this to help combat the pet over-population crisis, starting with the animals in the Columbia Valley.